-© Commonwealth of Australia 2020
+© Commonwealth of Australia 2022

 This work is copyright.
 Apart from any use as permitted under the Copyright Act 1968, no part may be reproduced by any process without prior written permission.
-Requests and enquiries concerning reproduction and rights should be addressed to The National Director, Australian Accounting Standards Board, PO Box 204, Collins Street West, Victoria 8007.
+Reproduction within Australia in unaltered form (retaining this notice) is permitted for personal and non-commercial use subject to the inclusion of an acknowledgment of the source.
+Requests and enquiries concerning reproduction and rights should be addressed to The Managing Director, Australian Accounting Standards Board, PO Box 204, Collins Street West, Victoria 8007.